-The forearm-flexor system is well suited to serve as an example of biomechanics because the bone-joint system comprises a simple uniaxial hinge while the flexor muscles, though five in number, can be reduced to a single equivalent muscle whose geometry and dynamics can be specified from measurement data.
-Figure 14 illustrates the lever system on
+The forearm-flexor system is well suited to serve as an example of biomechanics because the bone-joint system comprises a simple uniaxial hinge while the flexor muscles, though five in number, can be reduced to a single equivalent muscle whose geometry and dynamics can be specified from measurment data.
+Figure 14 illustrates the lever system on which the equivalent muscle acts.

-Fig. 14.
-Forearm-flexor mechanics.
-Insert gives the geometry of the idealized flexor system. which the equivalent muscle acts.
 The angle between the axis of the muscle and that of the forearm bones, i.e., the "angle of pull," theoretically ranges from 0 deg. at full extension to 90 deg. at 100 deg. of elbow angle, and since the moment arm is continuously proportional to the sine of the angle of pull the mechanical advantage of the lever also is proportional to it.